SamSaffron/omniauth-browserid/README.md

 </html>
 ```

-What this does is sets up a form with a "Login with BrowserID" button.
-When the button of the form is clicked, it is intercepted by jQuery and the BrowserID flow is started.
-BrowserID returns an `assertion` that is then used to verify an email.
+What this does is sets up a form with a "Login with Persona" button.
+When the button of the form is clicked, it is intercepted by jQuery and the Persona flow is started.
+Persona returns an `assertion` that is then used to verify an email.
 In this example, the form points to `/auth/browser_id/callback` which will automatically perform verification as well as return a standard OmniAuth hash.

 ## Options